biomassive-salesforce/node-visualforce/README.md

     - /pages                #visualforce page files will be here
     - /staticresources      #static resources package will be here
 ```
-it generates all the visualforce page files (and the corresponding metadata files) from the html files located on the /input/pages folder and put them on /output/pages.
+It generates the visualforce page files (and the corresponding metadata files) from the html files located on the /input/pages folder and put them on /output/pages.

-it creates a static resource package (and the corresponding metadata file) from all the files located on the /staticresources subfolders and put it on /output/staticresources.
+It creates a static resource package (and the corresponding metadata file) from all the files located on the /staticresources subfolders and put it on /output/staticresources.

 ### Build-Task options